Case study: Hemsley Fraser

-Increased usage – Hub metrics and curated content
+Increased usage - platform metrics and curated content

-One of the many benefits of using the Digital Hub to push out corporate communications and other digital assets is the ability to measure how they have been consumed through an analysis of usage metrics.
-In the time since lockdown, many clients have seen asset usage rocket, suggesting the increased value that users are gaining from the Hub.
+One of the many benefits of using 5app to push out corporate communications and other digital assets is the ability to measure how they have been consumed through an analysis of usage metrics.
+In the time since lockdown, many clients have seen asset usage rocket, suggesting the increased value that users are gaining from 5app.

 In one day a large FMCG client company saw 20,000 assets viewed, with 83,000 assets viewed in that same week.

-“It’s one of the great things about using the Digital Hub,” adds Lynsey.
+“It's one of the great things about using 5app,” adds Lynsey.
 “You have flexibility to create really valuable content from either our content libraries, third party curated content or you can make your own content, upload it and build something really valuable really quickly.”

-Using the Hub, Hemsley Fraser have embraced the facility of creating ‘shout outs’.
-Getting people involved in content creation (albeit through a central content creator who sifts and manages the upload process and safeguards the quality of input) is part of making the Hub integral to the fabric of an organisation.
+Using 5app Hemsley Fraser have embraced the facility of creating 'shout outs'.
+Getting people involved in content creation (albeit through a central content creator who sifts and manages the upload process and safeguards the quality of input) is part of making 5app integral to the fabric of an organisation.

-Lynsey comments: “For instance, last Thursday we created a campaign around the 8pm ‘clap for our carers’ asking people for videos and photos and we put these into a playlist.
-It really helps in making the Hub interactive and ‘owned’ by the whole team.”
+Lynsey comments: “For instance, last Thursday we created a campaign around the 8pm 'clap for our carers' asking people for videos and photos and we put these into a playlist.
+It really helps in making 5app interactive and 'owned' by the whole team.”

 One of the most important things is getting the right messages out at the right time.
 So Hemsley Fraser has a schedule to help deliver messages at the optimum time, based on analysis of historical usage.